 Above: Here come the beets.

-Above: As the kids admire their new garden, I’m thinking that I’ve secured two new recruits to help with the real thing this summer.
+Above: As the kids admire their new garden, I’m thinking that I’ve secured two recruits to help with the real thing this summer.

 N.B.: If we’re still looking for another way to cheat winter with a little indoor cultivation, next month I think we’ll try this Edible Garden on Wheels.